Developers & Builders

 The pathway to electrification is significant change for our community and there will be many opportunities for Canberrans to have their say.

-We are inviting community feedback on a regulation to prevent new gas network connections in the ACT, which is planned to commence at the end of 2023.
-You can:
+We welcomed community feedback on a regulation to prevent new gas connections in the ACT, which is planned to commence at the end of 2023.
+You can find out more about the community consultation and read the Issues Paper by visiting YourSay Conversations.

 Renewable gases aren’t presently feasible to replace fossil fuel gas in the mains gas network.
 We are looking at the potential use of renewable gases for specific purposes where needed.

-We will be developing a regulation to prevent new gas connections for some new developments.
+We are developing a regulation to prevent new gas connections in the ACT for some new developments.
 This will help avoid new developments being locked in to using gas in the future.
+Consultation on the regulation closed on 20 April 2023, but you can keep updated on future consultations by following YourSay Conversations.

-The ACT Government is planning to introduce legislation to prevent new gas mains connections in 2023.
-New connections will still be allowed until this regulation is in place.
+The ACT Government is planning to introduce legislation to prevent new gas network connections in the second half of 2023.
+New connections will still be allowed until this regulation commences.
+Consultation on the regulation closed on 20 April 2023, but you can keep updated on future consultations by following YourSay Conversations.

 The contractual process and lead-times for new building construction will be an important consideration in the design and implementation of this policy over 2022 and 2023.
 It is not expected that a new regulation will impact buildings that have already received Building or Development Approval, unless the construction were to greatly exceed reasonable construction timelines.